“I had a great time and I learned a whole lot about myself, my new friends, and how to deal with others when I am

 Learning, Laughter, Fun

 Camp Evergreen is a day grief camp in early summer for youth and teens and a Saturday family workshop for youth and parents/guardians in the fall.
 It is for those that have experienced the death of a significant person in their life.
 It is provided free of charge as a service to our community.

 At camp, the campers realize that many other youth and teens have experienced death.
 It also educates them on the grief process and positive ways to cope.
 Along with opportunities for healing and for sharing about their significant person, the teens and youth have a fun-filled experience.
 The family workshop includes a parent/guardian in the camper’s life and provides education and support for them in addition to joint activities with their camper.

 The camp is run by Center for Hospice Care bereavement counselors and adult trained volunteers, some of who serve as buddies.
 Each youth camper has an adult buddy who is paired with them for the day or weekend.
 A small group of teens shares an adult buddy.
 Activity volunteers are also trained and they support the camp activities as needed.

 Camp Evergreen – 2022

-DATE: Saturday, June 4th, a one-day camp this year for youth and teens ages 10 to 17 (18 if still in high school) who have experienced the loss of a significant other in their lives.
+DATE: Saturday, June 4th, a one-day camp this year for youth and teens ages 10 to 17 (18 if still in high school) who have experienced the loss of a significant person in their lives.

 Camp Evergreen Workshop 2022

-DATE: Saturday, September 24th, a one-day workshop for parents/guardians and their children, ages 6-12, that have experienced the loss of a significant other in their lives.
+DATE: Saturday, September 24th, a one-day workshop for parents/guardians and their children, ages 6-12, that have experienced the loss of a significant person in their lives.

 One day June Camp – Archery, Outdoor Games, Swimming, Canoeing, Fishing, Campfires, Climbing Tower, Challenge Course (ages 12 and up)